Updated on January 28 to include Meet Korean BBQ's newly announced opening date.

 But isn’t the DIY nature sort of the point of Korean barbecue?

 “It’s different now,” says Park, who spent time in Korea specifically to research this project.
 He estimates 80 percent of restaurants there cook the meat for you.
 “In Korea, the youngest of the group tends to cook the meat, and they don’t get to enjoy the conversation.”As he proved with his erstwhile Tray Kitchen project in Frelard, Park's a guy unafraid of embracing new concepts.

 Park says he'd long ago pondered taking Korean barbecue to the Hill, but when Rachel Yang and Seif Chirchi announced plans for Trove, he didn't want to compete with a friend.
 When the couple announced this summer they were closing the space, he asked about taking it over.
-The handoff becomes all the more real when Meet opens, perhaps as soon as February.
+The handoff becomes all the more real on February 11, when Meet plans to open.